 Oatmeal Breakfast Balls

-I have made several versions of these in the past, but this time around I put a lot of focus on the ingredients I put into them, and I’m really happy with how they turned out.
+I have made several versions of these in the past, but this time around I put a lot of focus on the ingredients I used.
+I’m really happy with how they turned out.
 I hope you like them too, and you can keep them in a Ziploc bag and store them in the fridge.

 Oatmeal Breakfast Balls Ingredients